COVID-19 pandemic in Illinois: State government response

-County government response
+Local government response

 McHenry County Department of Health

 On April 11, the McHenry County Department of Health (MCDH) issued a press release pertaining to a court order granting access to the personal health information for patients that had contracted COVID-19 by multiple police agencies.
 These patient records are protected with the Health Insurance Portability and Accountability Act of 1996 along with State of Illinois' Medical Patient Rights Act.
 Both acts restrict access to patient records from individuals that unless medically necessary.
 The MCDH determined that providing access to the addresses of the patients with confirmed cases of COVID-19 would suffice both the request by police agencies and both patient privacy acts.
 However, the rationale by the police agencies "to protect their officers and deputies by allowing them to avoid contact or don protective equipment" and the McHenry County court issued a temporary order to release the names.
 The agencies which requested this information are police departments of City of McHenry, Village of Algonquin, City of Woodstock, and the Village of Lake in the Hills as stated within the court order from the 22nd Judicial Circuit Court in McHenry County.

-Municipal government response

 City of Alton

 On April 3, Alton Mayor Brant Walker provided his weekly address regarding COVID-19 via a video on the City of Alton's Facebook page.
 In the video he stated that he had directed the Alton Police Department to use discretion towards those who did not comply with the State of Illinois stay-at-home order.
 On April 6, Alton Police were investigating a large gathering at Hiram's Tavern located in downtown Alton, which was in violation of the stay-at-home order.
-Officers issued criminal complaints to all in attendance, including the mayor's wife whom also was in attendance at the establishment.
-Each complaint is a class A misdemeanor charge that is punishable by up to 364 days in jail and/or a fine of $2,500.
+Officers issued criminal complaints to all in attendance, including the mayor's wife who also was in attendance at the establishment.
+Each complaint was a class A misdemeanor charge that was punishable by up to 364 days in jail and/or a fine of $2,500.
 The mayor's statement regarding his wife was "I instructed the Police Chief to treat her as he would any citizen violating the 'Stay At Home' order and to ensure that she received no special treatment".